Labirintami/doc/docs/slider/api/slider_value_config.md

 title: value
 ---

-@short:
-the value the thumb will be set at on initialization of the slider
+@short: the value the thumb will be set at on initialization of the slider

-@type: number
+@signature: value?: number[] | number | string;

 @example:
 var slider = new dhx.Slider("slider_container", {